elegant-h2020/ELEGANT-Planner/ocludify_ML_gnns/README.md

      Split a file (ex. ir_cpu folder) into kfolder and testfolder, *given the percentage to go in the large file*. <br> ex. **folder ir_cpu** : kfolder_cpu **+** testfolder_cpu.

+   - ```def fold_into_df(args,fold)``` <br>

+      - For each filename, inside the **kfolder**, where the llvm ir code exists, if there is any row of the team dataframe, with the same kernel name, I keep the rows in a new dataframe.
+So, *I create a new dataframe, corresponding to all the runs of the kernels of the kfolder (kfold_df)*.  <br>
+      - I'm doing the same with the **testforlder**, so as to *create a new dataframe, corresponding to all the runs of the kernels that belong to the testfolder*.